Fremantle Traffic Bridge

 The Fremantle Traffic Bridge carries Queen Victoria Street over the Swan River, linking the suburbs of North Fremantle and Fremantle in Perth, Western Australia.

 History

-With the 1866 built bridge connecting North Fremantle and Fremantle in urgent need of replacement, work commenced on a replacement in November 1937.
+With the 1866-built bridge connecting North Fremantle and Fremantle in urgent need of replacement, work commenced on a replacement in November 1937.
 It was envisaged to have a short lifespan with Fremantle Harbour expected to be extended further east.
 Hence it was built out of timber rather than concrete.
 It opened on 15 December 1939.

+In 1992 work on replacing the original timbers to extend the bridge's life by 25 years was completed.

-Construction of a replacement bridge is scheduled to commence in 2022 with completion scheduled for 2025.
-In August 2021, the project was altered with the new bridge to be built to the west of the current bridge rather than the east.
+Construction of a replacement bridge by a consortium of Arup, Laing O’Rourke and WSP commenced in September 2024.
+The project was altered with the new bridge to be built to the west of the current bridge rather than the east.
+In January 2026 the old bridge will close with the replacement bridge not scheduled to open until 2027.